 Every year, Pennsylvanians witness chaos in Harrisburg as everyone fights over the budget.
 Today, we have a billion-dollar deficit and are no closer to solving the problem of how to balance our budget while meeting the needs of all our residents.
-Helen supports and will introduce legislation that if the legislature doesn't pass a balanced budget, they don't get paid.
+Following through on a campaign promise, on Helen's first day in office, she introduced HB2469 "No Budget, No Pay" - i.e., if the legislature doesn't pass a balanced budget on time, they don't get paid.

 Helen has spent much of her life helping individuals and organizations become more effective and efficient and believes there is always room for improving how our tax dollars are spent.
 But she is also a realist and knows that spending cuts and efficiencies alone are not the answer to our budget mess.
 To fix our fiscal problems, we must also look to increasing revenue.